polarbeargo/nd013-c1-vision-starter/README.md

 ### Training
 #### Reference experiment
 This section should detail the results of the reference experiment.
 It should includes training metrics and a detailed explanation of the algorithm's performances.
-- The batch size is 4 in the SSD Resnet 50 640x640 baseline model, training step up to 3200
+- The batch size is 4 in the SSD Resnet 50 640x640 baseline model, training step up to 3200 in the Udacity workspace.
 - I'm not able to run train and eval commands at the same time due to Udacity workspace will throw out of memory (OOM) this cause eval only have 1 blue dot(run eval command after training finished).
 - I also tried setting a smaller batch size from 4 to 2 still has the same problem.
+(Will update this part after resolve OOM problem in the Udacity workspace  with Udacity support)
 #### Loss
 ![][image14]
 ![][image15]